QuentinRa/blog.quentinra.dev/special/ilo/lists/index.md

 * index < 0 : exception
 * index = 0 : insert
 * index = size : add
-* otherwise find the previous element and make an insert
+* otherwise find the previous element and make a manual insert

 Iterators are a way to iterate a list/set of objects.
 We are returning our iterator but we will have to code